Our research community

 Research Community Programs (RCPs)

-To facilitate internationally competitive, cutting-edge collaborative research across Sweden, SciLifeLab supports seven Research Community Programs (RCPs) – networks that connect top researchers with each other and with the SciLifeLab infrastructure.
+To facilitate internationally competitive, cutting-edge collaborative research across Sweden, SciLifeLab supported seven Research Community Programs (RCPs) – networks that connected top researchers with each other and with the SciLifeLab infrastructure, 2019-2023.

-The seven RCPs have been selected through an open call process and are granted three-year funding from SciLifeLab for coordination, scientific interaction and community building around their respective research areas.
-During this time, all RCPs will remain as open communities for including new qualified members and new technologies.
-PIs from any Swedish university are eligible to participate in one or more SciLifeLab RCP relevant to their research focus.
+The seven RCPs were selected through an open call process and granted funding from SciLifeLab for coordination, scientific interaction and community building around their respective research areas.
+RCPs remain as open communities for new qualified members and new technologies to be included.

 Coordinating Pi: Richard Rosenquist Brandell